Welcome to "The Pipeline" — a new weekly column from HubSpot, featuring actionable advice and insight from real sales leaders.

 Salespeople need to know how to be empathic and thoughtful while still making sales — and sometimes, that process is easier said than done.
 To offer some perspective on empathy in sales and how to fold it into your interactions with prospects, we asked some sales leaders for their advice and insight.

-Always be empathetic.
+1. Always be empathetic.

-He advises reps to "lead with the prospect in mind.
-Who are they?
-How are they doing?
-What challenges are they facing?
-Leading with genuine curiosity, concern, and a real interest in helping your prospect to do their work better will help sales reps stand out in the 'sea of same.'
+He also stressed that keeping your prospect's interests top-of-mind benefits everyone involved in a sale.
+He says, "Leading with genuine curiosity, concern, and a real interest in helping your prospect to do their work better will help you stand out in the 'sea of same.'
 Empathy is not an emotion to fake while having an agenda to cram a solution down their throat."

 "It may take up one minute of the conversation — it might take up 15.
 But that's where I want to start.
 I want to hear where my prospects are coming from to see if they want to open up or just get down to business."

-Focus on relationship-building
+4. Focus on relationship-building.

 Empathy in sales is not just a means to an end.
 Don't reserve it exclusively for deals you're trying to close immediately.
 Selling empathically is about building relationships, caring about the customers and prospects you serve, and doing what you can to put them first.